 Cash Corner Fire Station

 Cash Corner Fire Station is located on Main Street in South Portland.
-Cash Corner was built in 1970.
+Cash Corner was rebuilt in 2020.
 Ladder 45 is staffed around the clock 24 hours a day 365 days a year and provides emergency response around the Main St, Rumery Industrial Park and Thornton Heights area.
 All the firefighters at this station are required to be trained in Emergency Medical Services and many are Paramedics.
 These firefighters are also required to be trained to the technician level for hazardous materials response.

 Ladder 41 1996 Pierce 100' Aerial Platform.
 Truck 1 is a reserve ladder and is not staffed fulltime, but is used in the event of a large commercial fire or second alarm incident.
 It is placed in serice if one of the primary ladders is out of service for repairs.

 Engine 49 is a 1992 Ferrara 1000 GPM with 500 gallons water and 500 gallons AR-AFF foam.
 Due to it's age, the foam pump no longer functions and cannot be repaired, this apparatus is primarily a foam tender in case of any large petroleum fires.
 This unit was previously assigned as Engine 42.

 Service Truck 412